ADVICE

 * You must bring the originals of your driver’s licence, insurance certificate and registration document.
 It is a legal requirement in France to carry these papers with your vehicle.

-* From 4 January 2012 it is illegal to have any device – including a GPS or mobile phone – that can indicate the presence of a fixed or mobile speed camera.
+* From 4 January 2012 it became illegal to have any device – including a GPS or mobile phone – that can indicate the presence of a fixed or mobile speed camera.
 This function, if present, must be disabled.
 The penalty is a fine of up to 1500 euros, 6 points on your licence and confiscation of the item.

 * Information for road-users in France can be found on the Government website www.securite-routiere.gouv.fr